Updated: Jun 7

-The only tricky part about photographing this target with its cluster neighbor is to properly center the camera so you can capture them both without cutting either one off.
+The tricky part about photographing this target with its cluster neighbor is to properly center the camera so you can capture them both without cutting either one out.

 Make sure your tracking and guiding are on point so that the stars within the clusters don’t drift over each other.
-In our case, our laptop did not work properly that night so we could not do any guiding!
-We decided to launch 30 second shots unguided, and got very minimal star trails.
+For star cluster astrophotography, excellent guiding is extremely important.
+In our case, our laptop died that night so unfortunately we did not have our guiding on!
+Thinking quickly, we decided to launch 30-second shots unguided and managed to get okay (but not great) details with minimal star trails.
+You can see the image below.

 Camera: Canon 7D Mark II